ffMathy/gulp-typescript-cs-poco/README.md

 ##### ignoreVirtual

 If set to true, virtual properties will be ignored.
 This is useful for things like EF-created POCOs that may have virtual reference fields that shouldn't be included.

+##### includeInterfaces

+If set to true, any interfaces found in the given files will also be included as Typescript interfaces.
+By default interfaces are ignored.